 Often rent that a property will generate will not cover the total monthly overhead of owning the asset.
-Still, this negative cash flow may provide you with a valuable tax deduction.
+Still, this negative cash flow may give you a valuable tax deduction.
 Also, as the value of your home rises (along with the rent), cash flow can go from negative to positive.
 Be sure to talk to your accountant to discuss the benefits of owning an income-producing property.

 Update Your Insurance Policy

-Updating your insurance should be one of the first things that you do when becoming a landlord.
-Rental insurance is very different from homeowner’s insurance, and you’ll want to ensure that you consult your insurance carrier to tell them that the property has become a rental.
+Updating your insurance should be one of the first things you do when becoming a landlord.
+Rental insurance is very different from homeowner's insurance, and you'll want to ensure that you consult your insurance carrier to tell them that the property has become a rental.